omgnetwork/omgnetwork.github.io/docs/send-your-first-transaction.md

 3. Click **OK**.
 Your web3 wallet will pop up and ask you to confirm the transaction.
 4. Verify the inputs and outputs of your transactions to ensure they're accurate.
 5. Click **Confirm**.
 After a few moments, your OmiseGO Network balance should update.
-6. You've sent your first transaction using Plasma!
+6. You've sent your first transaction on the OmiseGO Network!

 > To view the status of your transaction, retrieve the txhash and search for the hash via the [Block Explorer](https://quest-pre-lumphini.omg.network/) to view the transaction details.